-Skills Needed for HRM
+2. Skills Needed for HRM

-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://opentextbooks.concordia.ca/hrmcanadian/?p=26#video-26-1 extensively from the material produced by l'Ordre des conseillers en ressources humaines agréés, the professional association that governs HR professionals in Quebec.
+A video element has been excluded from this version of the text.
+You can watch it online here:

+HRM is a specialized area, much like accounting, marketing or finance.
+In this section, we borrow extensively from the material produced by l'Ordre des conseillers en ressources humaines agréés, the professional association that governs HR professionals in Quebec.
 Later in the section, we will discuss the HR Order in more depth, but first, we list the set of 12 competencies that are important to have for an HR professional, as defined by the HR Order.